mokuda2/senioryearreflection/_posts/2023-03-03-Opposites-versus-Complements.md

 “Yeah, the one who served in Japan?”
 Gyuna responded.

 “Yeah.”
-I told her about how he and I had reconnected last night.  “… And we ended up cuddling and making out, and—”
+I told her about how he and I had reconnected last night.  “...And we ended up cuddling and making out, and—”

 “Wait!
 You made out with him?!”
 Gyuna was shocked.
 “Michael!
 Oh my gosh!
 You are literally such a ho!”